 December 1 – December 20

-New Year’s Eve dinner is also a great celebration: some families serving boiled pig’s head with grated horseradish and apple; some do dinner in arty-style with plates of snacks and bottles of sparkling wine.
+New Year’s Eve dinner is also a great celebration: some families serving boiled pig’s head with grated horseradish and apple; some make dinner in arty-style with plates of snacks and bottles of sparkling wine.
 But most young people head to the streets as on New Year’s Eve there are spectacular views of fireworks and a mellower pace at Prague Castle or Vyšehrad.

 Tip: Néměstí Míru Christmas Market – It doesn’t have to be Christmas for you to enjoy this market.
 It is intimate and is still a shopping place for the locals.
 Located in Míru Square, the market features handmade goods rather than cheap touristy items you can pick up anywhere.
-Items include such goods as jewelry, wooden toys, crystal, scarves and lotions.
+Items include such goods as jewellery, wooden toys, crystal, scarves and lotions.

 A Little History

-The period of Advent sees not only the Christmas markets, but since the 18th century, this period is associated with the tradition of charitable events.
-For example, to display nativity scenes outside the temple premises, they had to pay and a part of the money was designated for charity.
+The period of Advent sees not only the Christmas markets but since the 18th century, this period is associated with the tradition of charitable events.
+For example, to display nativity scenes outside the temple premises, they had to pay, and a part of the money was designated for charity.
 Another interesting event was the New Year’s gifts sheets.
-They originated from the highest burgrave, Chotek the count.
+They originated from the highest burgrave, Chotek, the count.
 He had so many well-wishers that he wasn’t able to meet them all.
-So in the twenties of the 19th century he introduced the New Year wishes to send congratulations with an apology.
+So in the twenties of the 19th century, he introduced the New Year wishes to send congratulations with an apology.